 We now can present a snapshot of the enzymatic apparatus assembled at a replication fork.
 DNA gyrase (topoisomerase) and helicase unwind the DNA double helix, and the unwound, single-stranded regions of DNA are maintained through interaction with SSB.
 Primase synthesizes an RNA primer on the lagging strand; the leading strand, which needs priming only once, was primed when replication was initiated.
 The lagging strand template is looped around, and each replicative DNA polymerase moves 5' -3' relative to its strand, copying template and synthesizing a new DNA strand.
-Each replicative polymerase is tethered to the DNA by its β subunit sliding clamp.
+Each replicative polymerase is tethered to the DNA by its $\beta$ - subunit sliding clamp.
 The DNA pol III complex periodically unclamps and then reclamps.
+Downstream on the lagging strand, DNA polymerase I excises the RNA primer and replaces it with DNA, and DNA ligase seals the remaining nick.